Creighton’s only Oscar nominee

 Fast Forward logo

 In our Fast Forward series, we profile alumni doing unique, interesting and meaningful work in their fields, inviting each to connect the support they received at Creighton, however long past, to the person they are today.
-See our previous Fast Forward feature here.
+See more Fast Forward features here.

 Nancy Nye